John & Yoko: Above Us Only Sky

 Studio: Eagle Rock Film Productions

-I’m a bit slow to the party but I finally watched John & Yoko: Above Us Only Sky.
-It is a brilliant film that tells the more of a story behind Lennon’s album, Imagine, that the world hadn’t heard about before.
+John & Yoko: Above Us Only Sky is a brilliant film that tells more of the story behind Lennon’s album, Imagine, that the world hasn’t heard about before.
 Peeling back the press hoopla and misdirected public “dislike” towards Yoko, the movie shows the couple in simplicity and honesty.

 Directed by Michael Epstein, he was given extraordinary access to the massive audio, video and photo archives that yielded a ton of previously unseen goodies.
-The result is jaw-dropping amazing.
+The result is jaw-droppingly amazing.

 Trust me on this.
 You’re going to see a ton of stuff that the most ardent John Lennon fan hasn’t ever seen before.